Meghanaramesha/JPA/GitBook_Content/Influencers/Game Design - Product - Production/AntonSlashcev/314_Squad Busters Revenue Drop by 50 For 2nd Month In A Row.md

+---
+title: "Squad Busters Revenue Drop by 50 For 2nd Month In A Row."
+---

 # Squad Busters: Revenue Drop by 50% For 2nd Month In A Row.

 ##### Is it time for Supercell to worry?